top of page

 In 2021, while we were still in a state of significant isolation and uncertainty due to the Covid-19 pandemic, I wanted a way to reconnect with artists I like, respect, and missed seeing out in the world - this was the birth of the Unbound Collection.

-The Unbound Collection is 12 hand pulled screen prints by Seattle-based artists ruminating on the city of Seattle and presented in a screen printed portfolio with archival interleaving between the prints.
-I designed the front and back covers and wrote the internal copy while all standalone prints are images from different artists.
-I spent some time coming up with a list of who I wanted to participate with a goal of selecting not only artists that I respect and wanted to work with but also a diverse group with different visual and conceptual approaches to their work.
-The theme itself and the physical characteristics of the collection would be what
+The Unbound Collection is 12 hand pulled screen prints by Seattle-based artists ruminating on the city itself and presented in a screen printed portfolio with archival interleaving between the prints.
+I designed the covers and wrote the internal copy while all standalone prints are images from different artists.
+The roster is not only artists that I respect and wanted to work with but also a diverse group with different visual and conceptual approaches to their work.
+The theme itself and the physical characteristics of the collection is what ties the work together.

 The cover image is inspired by the Pike Place Public Market sign -- a large, year round farmer's market in downtown Seattle filled with history and an endlessly diverse community of vendors that is beloved by tourists and locals alike.
-The forest green and earthy neutral colorway for the project was a decision to reflect the natural beauty of the region without crossing over into the common green/blue colorways used by many of the regions professional sports teams.
+The forest green and earthy neutral colorway for the project was a decision to reflect the natural beauty of the region without crossing over into the commonly used

 All content © the artist, Sean Lafferty